StreakyCobra/gws/README.md

         gws fetch

+  * It can pull the modifications from origin for all repositories (but fast-forward only), it is usefull te be sure to have the latest modifications, for instance to take the train with no internet connection:

+        gws ff

   * It can check the workspace for all repositories (known, unknown, ignored, missing).
 Note: This command can be quite slow in large repositories (e.g. home folder, because it need to search entire space for unknown repository.